vuckro/wp-multisite-waas/readme.txt

-=== WP Ultimo ===
+=== WP Multisite WaaS ===
 Requires at least: 5.3
 Requires PHP: 7.4.30
 Tested up to: 6.4.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Contributors: aanduque
+Contributors: aanduque, superdav42

 The Complete Network Solution.

 == Description ==

-WP Ultimo
+WP Multisite WaaS

-The Complete Network Solution.
+The WordPress Multisite Website as a Service (Waas) plugin.
+Now community maintained.

 == Installation ==

-1. Upload 'wp-ultimo' to the '/wp-content/plugins/' directory
+1. Upload 'wp-multisite-waas' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Follow the step by step Wizard to set the plugin up